Partial success in closing the gap between human and machine vision: Consistency between models: data-rich models narrow the substantial image-level consistency gap between human and machine vision

 How do the findings from Figure~\ref{fig:error_consistency_matrix_sketch} (showing nearly human-level error consistency for sketch images) and from Figure~\ref{subfig:benchmark_d} (showing a substantial consistency gap when aggregating over 17 datasets) fit together?
 Upon closer inspection, we discovered that there are two distinct cases.
 On 12 datasets (stylized, colour/greyscale, contrast, high-pass, phase-scrambling, power-equalisation, false colour, rotation, eidolonI, -II and -III as well as uniform noise), the human-machine gap is large; here, more robust models do not show improved error consistency (as can be see in Figure~\ref{subfig:error_consistency_12_datasets}).
 On the other hand, for five datasets (sketch, silhouette, edge, cue conflict, low-pass filtering), there is a completely different result pattern: Here, OOD accuracy is a near-perfect predictor of error consistency, which means that improved generalisation robustness leads to more human-like errors (Figure~\ref{subfig:error_consistency_5_datasets}).
 Furthermore, training on large-scale datasets leads to considerable improvements along both axes for standard CNNs.
 Within models trained on larger datasets, CLIP scores best; but models with a standard architecture (SWSL: based on ResNet-50 and ResNeXt-101) closely follow suit.

 It remains an open question why the training dataset appears to have the most important impact on a model's decision boundary as measured by error consistency (as opposed to other aspects of a model's inductive bias).
 Datasets contain various shortcut opportunities \citep{geirhos2020shortcut}, and if two different models are trained on similar data, they might converge to a similar solution simply by exploiting the same shortcuts---which would also fit well to the finding that adversarial examples typically transfer very well between different models \citep{szegedy2013intriguing, tramer2017space}.
 Making models more flexible (such as transformers, a generalisation of CNNs) wouldn't change much in this regard, since flexible models can still exploit the same shortcuts.
 Two predictions immediately follow from this hypothesis: (1.) error consistency between two identical models trained on very different datasets, such as ImageNet vs.\ Stylized-ImageNet, is much lower than error consistency between very different models (ResNet-50 vs.\ VGG-16) trained on the same dataset.
 (2.) error consistency between ResNet-50 and a highly flexible model (e.g., a vision transformer) is much higher than error consistency between ResNet-50 and a highly constrained model like BagNet-9 \citep{brendel2019approximating}.
 We provide evidence for both predictions in Appendix~\ref{app:error_consistency_predictions}, which makes the shortcut hypothesis of model similarity a potential starting point for future analyses.
+Looking forward, it may be worth exploring the links between shortcut learning and image difficulty, such as understanding whether many ``trivially easy'' images in common datasets like ImageNet causes models to expoit the same characteristics irrespective of their architecture \citep{meding2021trivial}.